 We offer beautiful double-glazed hard or soft wood sashes with warm edge technology while retaining all the essential period features including the original moulding designs.

 Sash Window Experts work with a broad selection of replacement glass and security options for your complete peace of mind.
 While cracked window panes or broken glass can be a common issue, we can solve the problem by carrying out a wide range of expert glass and putty repairs using clear float, laminated, toughened, crown, obscure, patterned and sealed glass units.

 Whether your sash window repairs are carried out in our joinery workshop or at your property, meticulous care is taken every step of the way.
 Once rotten timber and failed paintwork have been removed and made good, we will leave the repaired and refurbished period windows prepared and ready for decorating, having primed all bare timber where necessary.

 For details about how Sash Window Experts can help bring the classic period features of your sash windows back to life, contact us today for a free quote.
-Call Mark direct on his mobile 07735 500535, contact the Sash Window Experts office on 01403 602701 or call the Freephone number 0800 1970129.
+Call Mark direct on his mobile at 07735 500535, contact the Sash Window Experts office at 01403 602701 or call the Freephone number at 0800 1970129.
 Alternatively, you can send us a short enquiry here and we will contact you as soon as we can.

 What can you do to improve the insulation of my sash windows?

 Do you need to put up scaffolding to carry out the work?

 Without seeing the relevant windows first, it is difficult to give an accurate answer to this question.
 Once we have completed our site visit and initial survey, we will know what is involved and whether scaffolding may be necessary.
-Fortunately, most sash window repairs and refurbishments can be done successfully from inside and won’t need scaffolding.
+Fortunately, most sash window repairs and refurbishments can be done successfully from the inside and won’t need scaffolding.
 If we find that scaffolding is needed, we can help arrange this on your behalf.